ThomasClemons/python-challenge-1/README.md

 ## Help

-- Error messages will be displayed for any invalid entries
+- Error messages are displayed for invalid entries
-- **Note:**  Quantity is defined as an integer, so you can enter very large quantities.
-The program will work if a large quantity is entered, but the receipt format will be impacted if a quantity of 1000 or larger is entered.
+- **Note:**  Quantity is defined as an integer, so you can enter large quantities.
+If a large quantity is entered, the program will work, but the receipt format will be impacted if a quantity of 1000 or larger is entered.

 ## Authors